NwosuOnyinyeSusan/techcrush-project-2-secure-small-network/README.md

 ---
 > 📂 Note: This project was completed as part of the TechCrush Cybersecurity program to build practical hands-on skills in network security and system hardening.

+---

+ ## License & Attribution Notice

+This project was completed by Onyinye Nwosu as part of the TechCrush Beginners Program 2025.

+All configurations, documentation, and screenshots were created independently by the author unless otherwise stated.
+This repository is intended for educational and showcase purposes only.

+Unauthorized reuse or redistribution of this project content without proper attribution is not permitted.

+© 2025 Onyinye Nwosu.
+All rights reserved.